-Additional Filing Requirements.-If you have not replaced your home but plan to do so within the replacement period (defined on page 1), you will also have to complete a second Form 2119.
+Additional Filing Requirements.-If you have not replaced your home but plan to do so within the replacement period (defined on this page), you will also have to complete a second Form 2119.

-• You must file the second Form 2119 by itself if all three of the following apply:

-1. You planned to replace your home within the replacement period.

-2. You later replaced your home within the replacement period.

-3. Your taxable gain (line 21 on the second Form 2119) is zero.
+- You must file the second Form 2119 by itself if all three of the following apply: - 1.
+You planned to replace your home within the replacement period. - 2.
+You later replaced your home within the replacement period. - 3.
+Your taxable gain (line 21 on the second Form 2119) is zero.

 If your taxable gain is zero, no tax is due.
 But you must still file the second form to show that you replaced your home within the replacement period.
 Enter your name and address, and sign and date the second form.
 If a joint return was filed for the year of sale, both you and your spouse must sign the second Form 2119.
-Send the form to the place where you would file your next tax return based on the address where you now live.
+Send the form to the Internal Revenue Service Center for the place where you now live.

-• You must file Form 1040X, Amended U.S. Individual Income Tax Return, for the year of sale with the second Form 2119 attached if any of the following apply:

-1. You planned to replace your home when you filed your tax return, you later replaced your home within the replacement period, and you had a taxable gain on line 21 of the second Form 2119.

-2. You planned to replace your home when you filed your tax return but did not do so within the replacement period.

-3. You did not plan to replace your home when you filed your tax return and included the gain in income, but later you did replace your home within the replacement period.
+- You must file Form 1040X, Amended U.S. Individual Income Tax Return, for the year of sale with the second Form 2119 attached if any of the following apply: - 1.
+You planned to replace your home when you filed your tax return, you later replaced your home within the replacement period, and you had a taxable gain on line 21 of the second Form 2119. - 2.
+You planned to replace your home when you filed your tax return but did not do so within the replacement period. - 3.
+You did not plan to replace your home when you filed your tax return and included the gain in income, but later you did replace your home within the replacement period.